flaviocopes/vuehandbook/13-vue-computed-properties/index.md

 It will render once, and then it will not be updated even when the component re-renders.
 Just on a page refresh, when the Vue component is quit and reinitialized.

-In this case a method is better suited for your needs.
+In this case, a method is better suited for your needs.